timeplus-io/proton/examples/nginx-access-logs-streaming/README.md

 </pre>
 </details>

-In addition to log file rotation, nginx uses compression to keep the storage requirements of log files inside `/var/log/nginx/` to a minimum.
+In addition to log file rotation, Nginx uses compression to keep the storage requirements of log files inside `/var/log/nginx/` to a minimum.
 After about 4 years, the `/var/log/nginx/` weighs in at just `2.7MB`:
 ```bash
 du -shL /var/log/nginx/
 2.7M	/var/log/nginx/